Rowing - the physical demands

 Phases of training

 Much of your "conditioning" work will be done in the winter months when you will be rowing heavy mileage.
-It is normal for a large part of this work to be done on a rowing ergometer rather than the water, because of light and water conditions.
+It is usual for a large part of this work to be done on a rowing ergometer rather than the water, because of light and water conditions.
 The intensity of this work has to be low because if your volume of training is high it is impossible to do it at a hard level.
 The trend in British rowing has followed German examples, where extremely high volumes of training are used at low intensities.
 It is this type of work that is said to increase the oxidative capacity of the muscle cells.
-This long duration, low-intensity work will also enhance your ability to burn fat, so if you row in the lightweight category it will give an added advantage.
-German physiologists quote percentages in excess of 90% for this type of training in the early winter months, and since the German success rate is good, British coaches have followed suit and changed the emphasis to long, slow training.
+This long duration, low-intensity work will also enhance your ability to burn fat, so if you row in the lightweight category, it will give an added advantage.
+German physiologists quote percentages above 90% for this type of training in the early winter months.
+Since the German success rate is good, British coaches have followed suit and changed the emphasis to long, slow training.
 Percentages, however, can be a little deceptive, because although it may look as if very little quality work is performed in the winter months, the actual amount of time of faster work in terms of minutes may not be much different from the summer.
-The reason is simply that the overall volume of training is far higher in winter than towards the competition period.
+The reason is that the overall volume of training is far higher in winter than towards the competition period.